Sebbs128/firewall/README.md

 No database files are provided in this project, however one to suit your purpose (commercial, enterprise, or free) can be obtained from MaxMind.
 Note you will need the _Country_ database, and supplying any other type will fail to load the database and any configured GeoIP evaluators.

 Alternatively, other GeoIP databases can be used by implementing the `IGeoIPDatabaseProviderFactory` and `IGeoIPDatabaseProvider` interfaces, and registering them with the service collection with `IFirewallBuilder.Services.TryAddSingleton<IGeoIPDatabaseProviderFactory, YourGeoIPDatabaseProviderFactory>()`.
-Configuration for your implementation can be done by implementing the `IFirewallConfigurationExtensionProvider` interface (or extneding the `FirewallConfigurationExtensionProvider` class), and registering it with the service collection with `IFirewallBuilder.AddConfigurationExtensionProvider<YourFirewallConfigurationExtensionProvider>()`.
+Configuration for your implementation can be done by implementing the `IFirewallConfigurationExtensionProvider` interface (or extending the `FirewallConfigurationExtensionProvider` class), and registering it with the service collection with `IFirewallBuilder.AddConfigurationExtensionProvider<YourFirewallConfigurationExtensionProvider>()`.
 (This also works for any other way you would like to extend the firewall functionality.)

 ###### Transforms

-Tranformations can be applied to the request values for `Size` and `String` evaluators prior to any comparisons to do things like changing the case, trimming whitespace, or applying URL decoding/encoding. `Tranforms` are applied in the order given in the condition configuration.
+Transformations can be applied to the request values for `Size` and `String` evaluators prior to any comparisons to do things like changing the case, trimming whitespace, or applying URL decoding/encoding. `Transforms` are applied in the order given in the condition configuration.

 - `Uppercase` - convert the request value to upper-case
 - `Lowercase` - convert the request value to lower-case